wv-leifel/forrest/CONTRIBUTING.md

 # Contribution Guide
 ## Build

-After you've forked the repo, clone forrest into a new Laravel application or existing project.
+After you've forked the repo, clone forrestadmin into a new Laravel application or existing project.
 I recommend creating a new directory to store this project to seperate it from the rest of your codebase.
 This guide will assume it is named `library` but you can call it anything you like.

-`git clone git@github.com:<username>/forrest.git library/forrest`
+`git clone git@github.com:<username>/forrestadmin.git library/forrestadmin`

 Next, update your `composer.json` to include the psr-4 auto-loader location.
 Your should already see the `App\\` namespace unless you've named it something else:
 ```
 "autoload": {
     "psr-4": {
         "App\\": "app/",
-        "Omniphx\\Forrest\\": "library/forrest/"
+        "Leifel\\ForrestAdmin\\": "library/forrestadmin/"
     },
     "classmap": [
         "database/seeds",